Skip to Content

 I was responsible for keeping all the samples organized and worked with the fit model and design teams to ensure the fit was correct.

-If it didn’t fall apart in the wash and met size standards, you could get something passed.
+Basically, if it didn’t fall apart in the wash and met size standards, you could get something passed.

 And we sold a ton of capris.